Griffinw15/griffinw15.github.io/aboutme.md

 ### Some of my interests

-Streetwear/Fashion, Sports/Gambling, Food/Manufacturing, Retail, Sustainablilty & more
+Streetwear/Fashion, Sports/Gambling, Food/Manufacturing, Retail, Sustainability & more